primadi/lokstra/docs/00-introduction/examples/04-multi-deployment/README.md

 **No manual URL construction, no manual JSON parsing!**

-### 6. **3-Level Metadata System**
+### 6. **2-Level Metadata System**

-Metadata can be provided in 3 places with priority:
+Metadata can be provided in 2 places with priority:

 ```
-Priority 1 (HIGH):  YAML config (router-overrides)     ← Deployment-specific
+Priority 1 (HIGH):  YAML config (router-overrides)     ← Deployment-specific overrides
-Priority 2 (MED):   XXXRemote struct (code)            ← Service-level defaults
+Priority 2 (MED):   RegisterServiceType options        ← Default metadata
-Priority 3 (LOW):   RegisterServiceType options        ← Framework defaults
+Priority 3 (LOW):   Auto-generate from service name    ← Fallback
 ```

-**Recommended**: Put metadata in `XXXRemote` struct only.
+**Recommended**: Put metadata in `RegisterServiceType` options.
 Use YAML only for deployment-specific overrides.

 ---